The American Sign Language Project, NFP

 The winner agrees to allow The American Sign Language Project to use his or her name and photo, image or likeness on the corporation’s website and in public announcements and press releases about the scholarship.

-Application Period and Deadline
+Application Period, Process and Deadline

+Application materials will not be returned.
+Please do not send originals of important documents.
 The American Sign Language Project is not responsible for lost, delayed or misdelivered applications.

-Scholarship winner
+Scholarship Winner

 The American Sign Language Project reserves the right to announce that no winner has been chosen if none of the applications meet its selection criteria.